Shagshag/prestashop-documentation/AdminStatsControllerCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in [controllers/admin/AdminStatsController.php line 127](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsController.php#127)
+* This method is defined in [controllers/admin/AdminStatsController.php line 127](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsController.php#L127)

-### getPercentProductOutOfStock
+### <a name="method-getPercentProductOutOfStock"></a>getPercentProductOutOfStock

     mixed AdminStatsControllerCore::getPercentProductOutOfStock()